 In very small applications no reinforcement is required.
 In larger projects, steel rods (rebar) are used to reinforce the structure or form.
 Other applications use fiber or a steel mesh.
 In many cases the shotcrete is applied to what is little more than the type of metal fence used to line pastures.
 The actual type of reinforcement required depends on the size, shape and strength requirements for the project.

 The contractor will decide which method of application is best for your project.
 Each process has its advantages.
 The dry mix is preferred when working on a series of small jobs, as it is easier to clear from the nozzle.
 The other major advantage of the dry mix is that the water is mixed at the nozzle and can be adjusted by the operator.
 This makes the mixture easier to apply in overhead applications.
 The wet mix produces much less dust and can be applied at a much faster rate than the dry mix.
 The wet mix also has less waste, so it is more economical.

 Is Gunite the Same Thing as Shotcrete?

-Yes and No. Gunite is the name given to the dry mix process only, but it is different from the wet mix process.
+Yes and No. Gunite is the name given to the dry mix process only, but is different from the wet mix process.
 Since the process is almost identical in both, and the end result the same, many people have mistakenly assumed gunite was the proper term for the process, both wet and dry.
-The dry mix can correctly be called either shotcrete or gunite.
+The dry mix can correctly be called either Shotcrete or Gunite.
 The wet mix should only be referred to as shotcrete.